vpmedia/phaser-example/README.md

 @vpmedia/phaser-example
 =======================

-Minimal example for the @vpmedia/phaser package.
+Example for the @vpmedia/phaser package.

 ### Getting started